 Parking

 You can find parking lots near almost all of the top attractions.
-You should have euros in cash because almost all of these are not free.
+It would be best to have euros in cash because practically all of these are not free.
 Daily tickets range from 10 to 50 euros.

 Things to see

-The Dolomites are a real jewel box, and when you open them, you realize there are countless attractions everywhere you go.
-Due to the significant distances, it is quite unlikely that you will be able to see all the "big guns" during a one-week trip, so it is worth knowing what the most iconic points of the park are.
+The Dolomites are a genuine jewel box; you realize countless attractions everywhere you go when you open them.
+Due to the significant distances, it is pretty unlikely that you will be able to see all the "big guns" during a one-week trip, so it is worth knowing what the most iconic points of the park are.

 Did you know?
 Most attractions also have German names because the area used to belong to Austria.
-It is difficult to find logic in which name is more common, so it is worth knowing both Italian and German.
+It isn't easy to find logic in which name is more common, so it is worth knowing both Italian and German.

-Tre Cime di Lavaredo is probably the most famous peak(s) of the Dolomites and the entire Alps.
-An iconic, unmissable sight that can be admired as part of an easy hike.
+Tre Cime di Lavaredo is probably the Dolomites' most famous peak(s) and the entire Alps.
+It is an iconic, unmissable sight that can be admired as part of an easy hike.
+The whole hike is about 10 km and takes about 3 hours.
+Different routes can be followed, but the most scenic is from Rifugio Auronzo to the Dreizinnen hut.
+The next stop is in Malga Langalm, then back to the parking lot.

 Three peaks - Tre Cime di Lavaredo